Get a quote

 In Ulaanbaatar, we always try to book a nice and comfortable 3* hotel near the city centre with en-suite bathrooms.

-During the trek, the accommodation will be much more basic.
+During your trek, the accommodation will be much more basic.
 Please note we will not make you stay in ger camps as we believe this is not the way to discover Mongolia.
 Instead, you will be camping in complete wilderness.
 Tents, mattresses and extra blankets are provided, but you should take a pillow and a good quality four-season sleeping bag and a liner if possible to add extra warmth.
 A toilet tent will be set up on the camp.
 You will have the opportunity to camp 2 nights close to a nomadic family to experience their life from the inside.
 This is a rare and rewarding cultural experience that you will remember for sure.

 A list of the final accommodation booked will be sent to you prior departure.